-The driving test is changing on 4 December 2017
+The driving test changed on 4 December 2017

 NB: If you are taking your Practical Driving Test with Martin please quote: